-About two decades ago where people began to use online services and came across the need of authentication, the concept of user ID and password was more than enough.
-Although with the growth of online businesses and the user count who use these services have increased dramatically in this time and now this simple method seems not enough.
+About two decades ago, when individuals began to use online services for accessing applications, they came across the need for authentication.
+At that time, the concept of user ID and password was more than enough.
+With the growth of online businesses, the number of users of these services have increased dramatically and such simple methods were deemed inadequate.
+Additionally, when it comes to risk levels, user ID and password authentication has a high risk of going through brute force attacks, data breaches, and stolen credentials.
 Processing speeds of CPUs have increased, so brute force attacks are a reality and dictionary attacks have become a common threat.
-GPGPU password cracking and rainbow tables have provided similar advantages to attackers.
+GPU password cracking and rainbow tables have provided similar advantages to attackers.

-Multi-factor Authentication (MFA) emerged as an answer to this problem where it created a layered defense and made it more difficult for an unauthorized person to access a target such as a physical location, computing device, web service, network or a database.
-MFA concept is based on the assumption that if one factor is compromised or broken, an attacker still has at least one more barrier to breach before successfully breaking into the target and therefore it’s more secure.
+Multi-Factor Authentication (MFA) emerged as an answer to this problem, where it created a layered defense and made it harder for an unauthorized person to access a target such as a physical location, computing device, web service, network, user account, or a database.
+The MFA concept is based on the assumption that if one factor is compromised or broken, an attacker still has at least one more line of defence to breach and therefore is more secure.

-Authentication factors in MFA rely on two or more independent credentials of the three categories.
+MFA relies on two or more secondary factors from the three categories below.

-- Knowledge factors - Things only the user knows, such as passwords
+- Knowledge factors - Things only the user knows, such as personal data or a password

 - Possession factors - Things only the user has, such as ATM cards

 - Inherence factors - Things only the user is, such as a fingerprint